Haihan-Sun/Haihan-Sun.github.io/_pages/about.md

   <tr>
     <td class="tg-ko0z">2023/05</td>
-    <td class="tg-ko0z">Our journal paper “3DInvNet: A Deep Learning-Based 3D Ground-Penetrating Radar Data Inversion” has been accepted for publication in <i>IEEE Transactions on Geoscience and Remote Sensing</i>.</td>
+    <td class="tg-ko0z">Our journal paper <a href="https://haihan-sun.github.io/files/GPR11.pdf"  style="color:#4169e1"> “3DInvNet: A Deep Learning-Based 3D Ground-Penetrating Radar Data Inversion”</a> has been accepted for publication in <i>IEEE Transactions on Geoscience and Remote Sensing</i>.</td>
   </tr>

   <tr>
     <td class="tg-ko0z">2023/01</td>
-    <td class="tg-ko0z">Our journal paper “Diameter Estimation of Cylindrical Metal Bar Using Wideband Dual-Polarized Ground-Penetrating Radar” has been accepted for publication in <i>IEEE Transactions on Instrumentation and Measurement</i>.</td>
+    <td class="tg-ko0z">Our journal paper <a href="https://haihan-sun.github.io/files/GPR10.pdf"  style="color:#4169e1"> “Diameter Estimation of Cylindrical Metal Bar Using Wideband Dual-Polarized Ground-Penetrating Radar”</a> has been accepted for publication in <i>IEEE Transactions on Instrumentation and Measurement</i>.</td>
   </tr>

   <tr>
     <td class="tg-ko0z">2022/11</td>
-    <td class="tg-ko0z">Our journal paper “Estimating the Diameter of Reinforcing Bars Using an Ultra-Wideband MIMO GPR Array” has been accepted for publication in <i>Construction and Building Materials</i>.</td>
+    <td class="tg-ko0z">Our journal paper <a href="https://haihan-sun.github.io/files/GPR9.pdf"  style="color:#4169e1"> “Estimating the Diameter of Reinforcing Bars Using an Ultra-Wideband MIMO GPR Array”</a> has been accepted for publication in <i>Construction and Building Materials</i>.</td>
   </tr>

   <tr>